Workforce Planning: The Complete Guide to Optimizing Your Team

 Consider these statistics when developing strategies for employee retention.
 Every agency and industry is different, but some basic tactics include working on comprehensive training plans to ensure that employees feel valued and engaged.
 Another important tactic is proper succession planning, which provides employees with a career path within the organization to work and grow toward.

-Finally, promoting a healthy workplace culture by avoiding overtime and micromanagement, and actively encouraging a balance between personal and professional life, can significantly enhance employee satisfaction and retention.
+Finally, promoting a healthy workplace culture is very important.
+This means ensuring a balanced daily workload by avoiding overtime and micromanagement.
+Additionally, businesses should work to actively encourage a balance between personal and professional life to increase employee satisfaction.

 Managing Workforce Diversity, Equity, and Inclusion (DEI)